csswizardry/csswizardry.github.com/_posts/2012-05-15-keep-your-css-selectors-short.md

 <span class="code-comment">/* Style up widget titles */</span>
 .widget-title {}</code></pre>

-Now we can apply `.widget-title` to _any_ element—let’s say a `<h4>`—and can now also have any number of unclassed `<h4>`s in the widget without them adopting any title styling.
+Now we can apply `.widget-title` to _any_ element — let’s say a `<h4>` — and can now also have any number of unclassed `<h4>`s in the widget without them adopting any title styling.
 Ossom!

 ## Reduces Chances of Selector Breakage

 The longer a selector is, the more things the browser has to satisfy before it can match it.
-The more checks there are then—naturally—the more chance there is for something to go wrong.
+The more checks there are then — naturally — the more chance there is for something to go wrong.

-A (very exaggerated) selector like `body > div:nth-of-type(2) > article:first-child > p:first-child {}`—borrowed from my talk [Breaking Good Habits](https://speakerdeck.com/u/csswizardry/p/breaking-good-habits?slide=15)—has _ten_ checks; ten things that must be satisfied in order for the browser to make that match.
+A (very exaggerated) selector like `body > div:nth-of-type(2) > article:first-child > p:first-child {}` — borrowed from my talk [Breaking Good Habits](https://speakerdeck.com/u/csswizardry/p/breaking-good-habits?slide=15) — has _ten_ checks; ten things that must be satisfied in order for the browser to make that match.

 All that needs to happen is the location of the `div:nth-of-type(2)` to change or the `p:first-child` to become a `blockquote` or the `article:first-child` to no longer be a child of the `div:nth-of-type(2)` or _any manner_ of things before that selector will break.
 Simply replacing that with a class of `.intro {}` means that there is only one thing that could possibly break, and the chances of that happening are pretty much zero (you’d have to explicitly delete the class from your HTML to prevent a match).